-As he releases his second album, we speak to the London-based techno producer about his production techniques, the themes of Wicker & Steel and The Power And The Glory, and why he’s bemused by so much of the analysis of his music.
+As he releases his second album, we speak to the London-based techno artist about his production techniques, the themes of Wicker & Steel and The Power And The Glory, and why he’s bemused by so much of the analysis of his music.

 It’s inevitable that the perception of art by sections of the media and public will occasionally be at odds with the artist’s original intentions.
 That’s certainly the case for north London-based techno producer Ali Wells, aka Perc.